Daw588/roblox-brick-color/README.md

 ## Compatibility

-This package has no dependencies, and it will work in any JavaScript enviroment as long as it supports ES6 module syntax.
+This package has no dependencies, and it will work in any JavaScript environment as long as it supports ES6 module syntax.
 Types are included, and TypeScript is not required.